 Should sabbatical leave be paid?

 Given that there is no legal right to take sabbatical leave, it follows that whether or not the employee will be paid during any period of leave is again at the discretion of the company or organisation for whom they work.
+The terms of any period of sabbatical leave should therefore be agreed between the employer and employee.

 Typically, sabbatical leave is normally unpaid, although some employers may elect to pay an employee a reduced rate or, alternatively, pay a retainer to secure an employee’s return to work after their break has ended.